Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/app/pep.md

 ---
-title: Policy Enforcment Point
+title: Policy Enforcement Point
-description: Description of Policy Enforcment Point for Apps based on the .Net web template for Altinn Apps
+description: Description of Policy Enforcement Point for Apps based on the .Net web template for Altinn Apps
 tags: [architecture, security]
 weight: 100
 linktitle: PEP
 alwaysopen: false
 ---

-The Policy Enforcment points in apps based on the Asp.Net web application template for Altinn have configured PEP's on all API exposing user data.
+The Policy Enforcement points in apps based on the Asp.Net web application template for Altinn have configured PEP's on all API exposing user data.

 ## PEP for App backend